Brachycephalic obstructive airway syndrome (BOAS) in dogs

 • Laryngeal collapse – the larynx (the voice box at the entrance of the windpipe) can collapse as a secondary complication from chronic increased resistance to airflow on inhalation.

-BAOS typically affects brachycephalic breeds from early in their lives and is a life-long and progressively-worsening condition.
+BOAS typically affects brachycephalic breeds from early in their lives and is a life-long and progressively-worsening condition.
 Most sufferers are diagnosed as young adults between 2 and 3 years of age.
 Males and females appear to be equally affected.
 Dogs with multiple abnormalities tend to develop problems at an earlier age.

-Symptoms of brachycephalic airway obstruction syndrome (BAOS) in dogs
+Symptoms of BOAS in dogs

-The typical symptoms of BAOS are breathing difficulties.
+The typical symptoms of BOAS are breathing difficulties.
 Any of the respiratory disorders present can cause greater airway resistance, increasing the effort required to inhale.
 Generally, the more disorders present, the more severe the symptoms.
 Most dogs with this syndrome can breathe more easily through their mouth than their nose.
 Symptoms are often worse in hot or humid weather and obesity will aggravate the problems.

 Symptoms of mildly affected dogs include: